Skip to content

 Args:

-on_date: The date for which to retrieve beneficiary specifications.
+on_date: The date for which to resolve the context.

 Returns: